 The Young Pacific Leaders (YPL) Program is a youth leadership development program organized by the U.S. Department of State.
-The program started in 2013, has over 150 alumni.
+The program started in 2013.
 The program focuses on four themes that Pacific youth identified as their top priorities:

 - Environment and Resource Management

 - Civic Leadership

 - Economic and Social Development